learningdebunked/SystemDesignFundamentals/README.md

  **Concatenated Index**

     ** Most common type of multi column index
     ** Combines several fields into a key by appending one column to another ** Multi dimensional indexes are a more general way of querying several columns at one , which is important for geo-spatial data

 **Fuzzy search or Full Text Search indexes**

+    ** Search for similar key OR
+    ** Misspelled words OR
+    ** The secondary indexes refer to the Primary key ** Lucene is able to search text for word within a certain EDIT distance.
+EDIT distance of 1 means that one letter has been removed added or replaced

+ **Summary in choosing databases**

+    1) Choose and understand the model
+    2) Choose DB Engine i.e OLTP ( B Tree vs LSM vs SST vs In Memory)  vs OLAP